Pyrophyte Acquisition Corp. Fi - GuruFocus.com

 Highlights:

-- Pyrophyte Acquisition Corp. (: PHYT) (the “Company”) has a non-binding letter of intent in place with a company in the critical minerals sector
+- Pyrophyte Acquisition Corp.
+(NYSE: PHYT) (the “Company”) has a non-binding letter of intent in place with a company in the critical minerals sector

 - The Company seeks to extend the period of time it will have to consummate its initial business combination by 12 months from the current deadline of April 29, 2023 until April 29, 2024 (the “Extension”)